Francesca-Corrao/Assignment1/README.md

 			release silver token
 	else go to the the silver token
 ```

-to do this there have been implement four function used in the main
+To do this there have been implement four function used in the main
 ### find_silver_token() ###
-function to find the closest silver token
+function to find the closest silver token and return it's distance, rotation and code

 ```python
 	set an empty list